Az-otrope/loan_portfolio/README.md

     - Fully paid: 85.1%
     - Charged off: 14.9%
 - Loans significantly come from:
-    - state: CA, NY
+    - State: CA, NY
-    - for debt_consolidation purpose
+    - For debt_consolidation purpose
-    - from renters and mortgage pay
+    - From renters and mortgage pay
 - There are 7 grades loan A - G = high - low
     - The top 3 loan grades are A, B, and C (total 75.48%) with grade B having the highest amount (24.49%)